vgurianov/srt/docs/index.md

-# mms
-About non-numeric models
+# MMS: the Minkovski Metric Simulation
+MMS is a software package that can be used to simulate of the Minkovski metric.
-and UML2 SP
+It uses UML2 SP language to non-numeric modeling.
-mms is the Minkovski Metric Simulation
+About non-numeric modelsand UML2 SP mms is the Minkovski Metric Simulation
 Special Reletivity Software
-Srt is a software package that can be used to simulate of the Minkovski metric.
-It uses UML2 SP language to non-numeric modeling.

-# 1. Simulation model
+## 1. Simulation model
 We use Unified Process and it is reflect in structure of site.
 Unified Process include 6th  workflow: Requirements, Analysis, Design and Realisation.

 1.1.Use-Case Model